squeaky1273/Music-API/docs/proposal.md

-I plan to create an API that connects song names with the lyrics and the name of the artist(s).
+I plan to create an API that connects song names with the name of the correlating artist(s).
+Lyrics may be added in the future.